GabrielMalakias/GabrielMalakias.github.io/_drafts/2017-03-17-creating_the_dashboard_my_little_overview_about_hanami.md

 end
 ```

-This bunch of powerful tools allows us to create customized abstractions before delegates to another layer, in my case Commands(Interaction) Layer.
+The use of Commands or Interations mixed with the possibility to customize my actions before send it to Repository made me very happy.
+I made my model is responsible only to store state like the [PORO][poro-concept] concept.

 ##### 5. Umbrella applications